cs1302uga/cs1302-str-list/README.md

 These steps are suggestions and, therefore, do not constitute an exhaustive list of steps that you may need to take to complete the project.

-1. Preparation (Suggested Deadline: Saturday, February 17th):
+1. Preparation (Suggested Deadline: Friday, September 27th):

    - [ ] Read through the entire project description, including the appendices, and **write down questions as you go**.